spiritinlife/greeklish_dart/example2/Readme.txt

-This is an script example, which converts the text file you provide from Greek to Greeklish.
+This is a script example, which converts the text file you provide from Greek to Greeklish.